-The First Amendment right to speak freely has become a moniker for unabashed expressive behavior without any acceptance of the accompanying responsibility to exercise that right respectfully.
+The First Amendment right to speak freely has become a moniker for unabashed expressive behavior without acceptance of the responsibility to exercise that right respectfully.
 At its core, this notion of uninhibited, anti-politically correct speech has dimmed the hope of productive dialogue.
 Persuasion dissipates when incivility dominates.

 About Blake D. Morant

 Among his many professional honors, Blake was named the John R. Kramer Outstanding Law Dean by Equal Justice Works and recognized four times by The National Jurist as one of the most influential people in legal education.
-Prior to becoming a legal academic, he served in the Army’s Judge Advocate General Corps, as a senior associate with a Washington, D.C., law firm, and as assistant general counsel for the Washington Metropolitan Area Transit Authority.
+Prior to becoming a legal academic, he served in the Army’s Judge Advocate General Corps, as a Senior Associate with a Washington, D.C., law firm, and as Assistant General Counsel for the Washington Metropolitan Area Transit Authority.